djradon/public-notes/vs.rdf-properties-vs-predicates.md

   - but it's a fuzzy line. [[book.demystifying-owl-for-the-enterprise]] says dates are attributes, like "created", because it's a literal... but you can (and [[gd]] does) represent dates and times as entities
 - one of the biggest mistake of RDF: predicates are ??
   - 2021-11-07 don't remember what I was going to say here, but likely something about how predicates supposedly express properties, when really they just express predicates (i.e., part of a property)
+- "In RDF, a predicate is something that is in the second position of a triple.
+RDF have no way of referring to positions in triples, so you cannot use a property between two predicates.
+What is certainly meant by the OP is "can we use owl:sameAs between two properties".
+Properties can be identified with IRIs, IRIs can occur anywhere in a triple, subject and object can be related by way of a predicate, and any IRI are allowed in any position of a triple.
+So, syntactically speaking, it is allowed to relate two properties with owl:sameAs."

 - [[p.isRelated]] [[vs.property-graphs-vs-semantic-graphs]]